treasonx/treasonx.github.com/src/documents/posts/pixel.html.md

 I have 30 days, we'll see how I feel at the end of the trial.
 I think I can get by with the Pixel and be plenty productive.
 But I am also aware I might run into some show stoppers.
 It'll be fun no matter what a new OS is always a fun thing to explore.
 At first you try to twist the OS into something that is familiar but as you use it you learn how the OS should be used.
 I hope to learn how ChromeOS should be used and see if its enough for a developer to be productive using.
 I think google has a great opportunity with ChromeOS.
 Windows has been dead for years, no one has told it yet :) OSX feels like it is being turned into a comsumer electronics device, which is fine for most people but not the developers out there.
 I know I always have a home with Linux, but it would be nice to have a corporate sponsor who can ensure that things pretty much just work.
 Again I know linux is pretty good!
 But I want to explore all of my options!
 Wish me luck and stay tuned for tutorials rans and me singing the praises of ChromeOS.
+No matter what it should be fun!